mcheang20/Bulletin/README.md

 * ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+## Bulletin: A topics discussion and sharing application.

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+Built to teach and learn the fundamentals of Ruby and Ruby on Rails.

+## Setup

+Clone the repo and run 'rails s' to install dependencies.

+## Contributors

  Made with my mentor at [Bloc](http://bloc.io).